Religious order: Orthodox tradition

-In the Eastern Orthodox Church, therre is only one type of monasticism.
+In the Eastern Orthodox Church, there is only one type of monasticism.
 The profession of monastics is known as tonsure (referring to the ritual cutting of the monastic's hair which takes place during the service) and is considered by monks to be a Sacred Mystery (Sacrament).
 The Rite of Tonsure is printed in the Euchologion (Church Slavonic: Trebnik), the same book as the other Sacred Mysteries and services performed according to need.

 Lutheran tradition

-Martin Luther had concerns with the spiritual value of monastic life at the time of the Reformation.
 After the foundation of the Lutheran Churches, some monasteries in Lutheran lands (such as Amelungsborn Abbey near Negenborn and Loccum Abbey in Rehburg-Loccum) and convents (such as Ebstorf Abbey near the town of Uelzen and Bursfelde Abbey in Bursfelde) adopted the Lutheran Christian faith.

-Other examples of Lutheran religious orders include the "Order of Lutheran Franciscans" in the United States.
-Also, a Lutheran religious order following the Rule of St. Benedict, "The Congregation of the Servants of Christ," was established at St. Augustine's House in Oxford, Michigan, in 1958 when some other men joined Father Arthur Kreinheder in observing the monastic life and offices of prayer.
-This order has strong ties to Lutheran Benedictine orders in Sweden (Östanbäck Monastery) and in Germany (Priory of St. Wigbert).
+Other examples of Lutheran religious orders include the Order of Lutheran Franciscans in the United States.
+Also, a Lutheran religious order following the Rule of Saint Benedict, The Congregation of the Servants of Christ, was established at St. Augustine's House in Oxford, Michigan, in 1958 when some other men joined Father Arthur Kreinheder in observing the monastic life and offices of prayer.
+This order has strong ties to Benedictine Lutheran religious orders in Sweden (Östanbäck Monastery) and in Germany (Priory of St. Wigbert).